Introduction

 Definition and mechanisms

 Water retention in the knee, also known as edema, is a phenomenon where water accumulates in the tissues of the knee, causing swelling.
-This mechanism often occurs in response to inflammation, injury, or circulatory issues.
-Understanding the mechanisms behind this phenomenon is crucial for taking appropriate measures to manage it.
+This mechanism often occurs in response to inflammation, injury, or circulatory problems.
+Understanding the mechanisms behind this phenomenon is crucial to adopting appropriate measures to manage it.

 Importance of understanding this phenomenon

 Understanding water retention in the knee is essential to prevent complications that may arise, such as reduced mobility and chronic pain.
-Additionally, it allows for the adoption of natural solutions and suitable dietary supplements to effectively manage this condition.
-Discover all our supplements to combat water retention and cellulite.
+Moreover, it allows for adopting natural solutions and suitable dietary supplements to effectively manage this condition.
+Discover all our supplements to fight against water retention and cellulite.

 Summary